-Academic English 1 No. 1509

-Full Year/Full Time

-Grade 9 Phase III Credit 1.0
+Full Year/Full Time Grade 9 Phase III NCAA

-NCAA

 In this college preparatory communication course, students develop their reading, writing, listening, speaking, and critical thinking skills.
 To enhance vocabulary skills, students familiarize themselves with words from within the contexts of various reading assignments.
 Students study grammar, usage, and mechanics integrated within reading and composition; students also read and analyze fiction, non-fiction, poetry, the novel, and drama.
-Longer works that are used as a foundation to student-driven inquiry projects include The Hate U Give, Tell the Wolves I'm Home, & Other Fillers, The Tragedy of Romeo and Juliet, and To Kill a Mockingbird.
 Students follow the writing process while composing core writing assignments and timed writing prompts.
 Students also apply their knowledge of the library and its technology in a workshop setting.
 Criteria for Selection - Approval by 8th grade English teacher.

-Honors English 1 N0.
-1109
+HONORS ENGLISH 1

-Full Year/Full Time Honors Wt.

-Grade 9 Phase IV Credit 1.0
+Full Year/Full Time Grade 9 Phase IV NCAA

-NCAA

 Honors English 1 is a survey course that acts as the academic foundation for students interested in future Honors English and AP English courses.
 Honors 1 will read, analyze, and compose essays about a wide variety of literature, while also making sophisticated, meaningful connections between that literature and their own lives.
 The class is structured with a great deal of writing, group work, and inquiry-based discussions, in which knowledgeable participation is imperative.
 Literary terms and elements will be studied along with grammar and mechanics.
 This is a rigorous course in terms of material and high-level thinking.
+Criteria for Selection -